mprzybylak/kafka-streams-workshops/README.md

 Exercises are designed as a series of tasks - each task is separate unit test scenario in code and have separate description here.
 The name of the test and description from here should be clear enough for you to start to work on tasks.
 Before each exercise there will be (in this document) description of concepts that you need to know to pass tests.
 After each exercise it might be additional description of some other topics like things to remember, other api methods that is nice to know, etc.

+If you have problems with resolving exercises there is allso "answers" package in project where you can take a look for an example of how to resolve problem with additional comments explaining what is happening line by line

 ## Exercise 1 - Hello world

 TODO: Update link to unit test with exercise